Almost spanning subgraphs of random graphs after adversarial edge removal: Sparse regularity

 \section{Sparse regularity}

-In this section we will introduce one of the basic tools for our proof, a sparse version of the regularity lemma (see~\cite{Ko97,KohRod_sparseRL} and~\cite{gerke05:_sparse_survey}).
+In this section we will introduce one of the main tools for our proof, a sparse version of the regularity lemma developed by R\"odl and one of the current authors (see~\cite{Ko97,KohRod_sparseRL}).
 Before stating this lemma we introduce the necessary definitions.